AAmp-Ann/A.ann-tech-writing-portfolio/aws-ec2-setup-guide/README.md

   - Stop the instance
   - Detach and reattach the network interface with **Auto-assign Public IP = Enabled**
   - Or recreate the instance with a public IP

+## 8. Conclusion
+Great Work!
+You've completed the full EC2 setup process from launching your instance to condiguring access,installing tools, and monitoring with CloudWatch.
+You're now ready to build on a foundation as you explore more of AWS.